Boron triiodide (BI3) lewis dot structure, molecular geometry, polar or nonpolar, hybridization

 We don’t have any extra valence electrons left and the central atom boron has only 6 electrons(3 single bonds) in its valence shell.

 It should be noted that Boron is exceptional to the octet rule as it can have 8 electrons or less than 8 electrons in the outermost shell to attain stability.
 Boron is an exception just like aluminum where it can be octet deficient.

 Octet deficient molecules are the molecules that can attains the stability by having less than 8 electrons around the atoms.
 Some examples – Boron, beryllium, aluminium, hydrogen, lithium, helium

 But boron and aluminium is two most common element that can fail to complete the octet as they attains stability having only 6 valence electrons.

 Therefore, the boron central atom in the BI3 lewis structure attains stability by just having 6 valence electrons around it.

-Now we will check the formal charge for the above structure to verify it’s stable or not.
+Let’s check the formal charge for the 4th step structure to verify it’s stable or not.

 6. Check the stability with the help of a formal charge concept

 The lesser the formal charge on atoms, the better is the stability of the lewis diagram.